Statement of Compliance with the QCA Corporate Governance Code

 The Group seeks regular dialogue with both existing and potential new shareholders, ensuring our strategy, business model and performance are clearly understood as well as to understand the needs and expectations of shareholders.
 The Executive Chairman and Chief Financial Officer meet regularly with investors and analysts via investor roadshows, investor presentations and events and hosting tours of our development sites in order to provide them with updates on the Group’s business and obtain feedback regarding the market’s expectations of the Group.

 The normal channel of communication with shareholders is via our Chief Financial Officer and Executive Chairman.
-Our Non-Executive Director, Chris Jones is available to shareholders where concerns have not been resolved through the normal channels of communication with the Board and for when such contact would be inappropriate.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

 Our technology has been designed to address social problems, particularly in emerging territories such as India where there are significant losses to the government in the electricity sector.
 Our technology is low-cost, low-power and seeks to prevent theft from electricity or tampering with electricity meters.
 These features allowed utilities to safely read meters and carry on business remotely during the COVID-19 pandemic.
+It also results in large savings and reductions in CO2 emissions by automating the advanced metering infrastructure.

 The Group’s revenue is dependent on delivering complex projects to specific markets and therefore ensures that cross-functional teams including senior employees work together with customers and local, in-country employees and partners to ensure the successful integration of its products and technologies.